praveek/launch.en/help/extension-reference/adobe-extensions/adobe-privacy-extension.md

 ![](/help/assets/ext-privacy-target.jpg)

-Enter the Target client code.
+Enter the [!DNL Target] client code.

 ### Visitor Service

 ![](/help/assets/ext-privacy-visitor.jpg)

-Enter your IMS Organization ID.
+Enter your [!DNL IMS] Organization ID.

 ### AdCloud

 ![](/help/assets/ext-privacy-adcloud.jpg)

-There are no specific parameters to configure for AdCloud.
+There are no specific parameters to configure for [!DNL AdCloud].

-## Configure the Adobe Privacy Extension
+## Configure the Adobe Privacy extension

 After you install the extension, you can disable or delete it.
-Click **[!UICONTROL Configure]** on the Adobe Privacy card in your installed extensions, then select either **[!UICONTROL Disable]** or **[!UICONTROL Uninstall]**.
+Click **[!UICONTROL Configure]** on the [!DNL Adobe Privacy] card in your installed extensions, then select either **[!UICONTROL Disable]** or **[!UICONTROL Uninstall]**.

 ## Actions

-The following actions are available when you configure a rule using the Adobe Privacy extension.
+The following actions are available when you configure a rule using the [!DNL Adobe Privacy] extension.

-### Retrieve Identities
+### Retrieve identities

 When the event and conditions are met, retrieve identity information that is stored for the visitor.

 Enter the name of a JavaScript function you want to pass the data to.
 This function or method handles the retrieved Identities.
-Whether you store them, display them, or send them to the Adobe GDPR API, is within your control.
+Whether you store them, display them, or send them to the [!DNL Adobe GDPR] API, is within your control.

-### Remove Identities
+### Remove identities

 When the event and conditions are met, remove identity information that is stored for the visitor.

 Enter the name of a JavaScript function you want to pass the data to.
 This function or method handles the retrieved Identities.
-Whether you store them, display them, or send them to the Adobe GDPR API, is within your control.
+Whether you store them, display them, or send them to the [!DNL Adobe GDPR] API, is within your control.

-### Retrieve Then Remove Identies
+### Retrieve then remove identies

 When the event and conditions are met, retrieve identity information that is stored for the visitor, then remove it.